hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - raw socket creation: creation of a raw socket by a nonstandard process (for example, ping)
     - <span style="color: #bb6600;">user login suspicious</span>: watche user login failures and user login methods
     - <span style="color: #bb6600;">interesting file access</span>: armed to look at sensitive files
-    - <span style="color: #bb6600;">file access from a different user</span>: learn the normal behavior of which file is accessed by which user
+    - <span style="color: #bb6600;">file access from a different user</span>: <span style="text-decoration: underline">learn the normal behavior</span> of which file is accessed by which user
     - unseen command: learn the behavior and set of commands as well as the lineage of each command over time
+  - micro-segmentation
+    - secure applications by expressly allowing particular application traffic
+    - by default, denying all other traffic
+    - the foundation of <span style="color: #bb6600;">zero-trust security model</span> for application workloads in the data center and cloud
+    - monitor continuously for compliance deviations to ensure the segmentation policy up to date as the application behavior change
+  - generating accurate microsegmentation policy
+    - application dependency mapping to discover the relationships between different application tiers and infrastructure services
+    - supports “what-if” policy analysis using real-time data or historical data to assist in the validation and risk assessment of policy application pre-enforcement to ensure ongoing application availability
+    - normalized microsegmentation policy:
+      - enforced through the application workload itself for a consistent approach to workload microsegmentation across any environment
+      - including virtualized, bare-metal, and container workloads

 - pxGrid